HarperDB/documentation/docs/clustering/how-to-cluster.md

 ### Enabling Clustering

-Clustering does not run by default, so it needs to be enabled.
+Clustering does not run by default; it needs to be enabled.

 To enable clustering the `clustering.enabled` configuration element in the `harperdb-config.yaml` file must be set to `true`.